statbiophys/pygor3/README.md

 ## Installation
 1. First install IGoR in your sytem [IGoR](https://github.com/statbiophys/IGoR) if you don't have it already.
-Pygor will use default IGoR's path to execute it.
+Pygor will use default IGoR's path to execute it's commands.

 2. (Optional) Install [conda](https://docs.conda.io/en/latest/) or
 [anaconda](https://www.anaconda.com/) and create (or use ) a virtual environment.